Kamaaina

 No analysis available

-I looked for explicit statements that fireworks can be seen from units or lanais.
-The remarks mention ocean, city, sunset, and panoramic views, but nothing about viewing Friday night fireworks from the building.
+I searched for remarks saying fireworks can be seen from the building, unit, or lanai.
+The listings mention ocean, city, sunset, and panoramic views, but nothing about viewing fireworks.

 No analysis available